posabsolute/redux-form-validator-example/README.md

-Redux Flash Notification Example
+Redux Form Validator Example
 =========================

-Show an implementation example for the Redux Flash Notification plugin.
+Show an implementation example for the Redux form validator middleware.

 ## Installation
 ```